 You may need to present your receipt to take the exam.

-Click Print button to print your receipt or click Send As Email button.
+Click Print button to print your receipt or click Send As Email button to email the receipt.

 You must have an active account to access the exam.